-The bikers these days (especially Indians) are more inclined towards alloy wheels, which also are called ‘Mag Wheels’.
+The bikers in India have been more inclined towards alloy wheels lately, which also are called 'Mag Wheels'.
 The reason behind more inclination towards alloy wheels is that we got to try our hands on them after a very long time after their introduction.
 Earlier the sports bikes were imported to India and people from a rich society could afford these most sought-after two-wheelers.
-But this is not the case anymore, many entry-level bikes
+But this is not the case anymore, many

 Difference Between Alloy Wheels and Spoke Wheels